 The Connection Between Physical and Psychological Addiction

 Many people suffer from both a physical and psychological addiction.
 In many cases, they develop the psychological addiction first.
 A person has an intense mental desire for the drug.
 They continue to use it until they become physically addicted to it.
-That is why it is hard to completely separate the two.
+That is why it is hard to separate the two completely.